Apple TV (2021): Features, release date, design, and more

 A report by Bloomberg suggests that Apple is developing a connected TV box with an integrated HomePod speaker and FaceTime camera.

 “The device would offer the kind of features users would expect from an Apple TV box — like access to video streaming apps and games console — as well as HomePod-esque smart speaker features and a camera for smart home security and living room FaceTime.

 Bloomberg warns the device is in early development and may not ever be released as an actual consumer product.“

-Although Apple is not ready yet to launch this product, the company could start introducing some of these ideas on the next generation Apple TV.
+Although Apple is not ready yet to launch this product, it’s good to know what the company could be planning for the seventh-generation Apple TV.